ZaruWright/DarcEngine/README.md

 do the follow steps.

 ## Windows - Visual Studio 12
+Important!!!
+You must to execute the following executables with the Developer Command Prompt for VS2013.
+If not it won't work properly.

 In "DarcEngine\dependencies\DarcEngine" directory:
 	<code> ./wbuild.bat </code>
 And finally in "DarcEngine"